 The formula for Husqvarna appears to be quite simple.
 First, casually reimagine the motorcycle.
 Two, unveil said reimagined motorcycle concept at EICMA.
 Three, win awards and garner interest throughout the year at motorcycle shows.
 Finally, make a production version.

-I may have skipped a few steps however, Husqvarna seems to have got this process locked-in tight.
+A few steps may have skipped in the list however, Husqvarna seems to have got this process locked-in tight.
 That’s after initially seemingly faltering, with the 401 versions of Svartpilen and Vitpilen.
 Those took more than two years to reach dealers.

 However more recently, no doubt buoyed by feedback for previous models and empowered through experience, the process for Husqvarna is becoming more expeditious.